A 10 minute read written by

 The need to store and process this exponentially increasing amount of data has led to a golden period of development in the data center industry.
 The number of hyperscale datacenters in the world powering the cloud has experienced a 100% increase the last 5 years alone.
-Today there is 8 million datacenters and 500 hyperscale datacenters in the world, but the total amount hyperscale data centers needed to manage the expected amounts of data in the years to come is three times today's amount.
+Today there are 8 million datacenters and 500 hyperscale datacenters in the world, but the total amount of hyperscale data centers needed to manage the expected amounts of data in the years to come is three times today's amount.

 Why is that a problem?

 There are 5 billion Google searches performed each day, each resulting in 6-8 servers to be activated.
 In terms of greenhouse gases, each search is equivalent to about 0.2 grams of CO2.
 Despacito going viral, reaching 6.3 billion views, burned alone as much energy as 40 000 U.S. homes.